 On November 8, 2016, Dayton voters passed Issue 9, an 8-year, 0.25% earned income tax.
 Issue 9, now known as “Your Dollars, Your Neighborhood,” supports expanded service levels and new investments to enhance the quality of life and physical appearance of the city of Dayton and its neighborhoods.

-Your Dollars, Your Neighborhood is estimated to generate $11 million annually, $8.5 million is committed to service enhancements and new investments: Vacant Lot and Boulevard Mowing, Residential Road Paving, Parks Improvements, and Preschool Promise.
-The remaining $2.5 million fills a budget gap that allows the City of Dayton to maintain essential public safety services and increase the average number of police officers by 20 over the next six years.
+Your Dollars, Your Neighborhood program is estimated to generate $8.6 million for service enhancements and new investments: Vacant Lot Mowing, Residential Road Resurfacing, Parks Improvements, and Preschool Promise.
+The remaining funding fills a budget gap that allows the City of Dayton to maintain essential public safety services and increase the average number of police officers by 20 by 2024.

 Vacant lots are mowed once per month, April through October.
 This dashboard displays inventory of vacant lots that have been mowed, when they have been mowed, and how frequently they are mowed.
 Mowing information is updated continually, April through October.